 Shea’s Top 100 Video Games of All Time

-30. Uncharted 4: A Thief’s End (2016)
+28. Uncharted 4: A Thief’s End (2016)

 Uncharted 3 felt like a fitting end for everyone’s favorite video game adventurer, but I’m glad Naughty Dog came back to make A Thief’s End.
 The game is a bit overly long and verbose at times, but that shouldn’t be surprising coming from the creative leads of The Last of Us.
 I was crying during the epilogue and I’m not ashamed to admit it.
+The driving sections were a fun diversion but I do wish there had been more reason to explore the open areas.
+The Lost Legacy was an improvement in that respect.

 27. Call of Duty 4: Modern Warfare (2007)

-22. Gone Home (2013)
+26. Gone Home (2013)

-21. Uncharted 2: Among Thieves (2009)
+25. Uncharted 2: Among Thieves (2009)

 Guess what?
 The Uncharted games are really good.
-I’m giving the nod to Uncharted 2 as the best in the series because it’s just the most fun overall.
+I’m giving the slight nod to Uncharted 2 as the best in the series because it’s just the most fun overall.
 It doesn’t get bogged down in too much drama like Uncharted 3 and 4 occasionally do, and it has much better mechanics than the first game.
 Plus it introduced the world to the lovely Chloe Frazer.
 Actually, maybe this game should be top 10.

 3 thoughts on “Shea’s Top 100 Video Games of All Time